accorvin/backlog-ballot/README.md

 A WebApp that allows users to vote on issues to be prioritized from a JIRA backlog

+# Running locally

+The easiest way to run the application locally is via docker-compose.
+Simply run the command `docker-compose up -d` from the repo root.
+The frontend will be available at http://localhost:4200

-# Steps for creating the project in OpenShift
+# Steps for deploying the tool in OpenShift

   * First, login with the necessary `oc login` command